 The Complicated Realities of Connecticut and the Civil War

-Soldiers with cannons, 1st Connecticut Heavy Artillery
+Photograph of soldiers with cannons, 1st Connecticut Heavy Artillery.

-Soldiers with cannons, 1st Connecticut Heavy Artillery, Fort Richardson, 1861
+Soldiers with cannons, 1st Connecticut Heavy Artillery, Fort Richardson, 1861 - Library of Congress, Prints and Photographs Division.
+Used through Public Domain.

 By Matthew Warshauer

-Three officers of Company C, 1st Connecticut Heavy Artillery
+Three officers of Company C, 1st Connecticut Heavy Artillery leaning against a tree

 Lasting Legacies of a Complex War

-Call for volunteers to a Connecticut cavalry unit, 1861
+Broadside Call for volunteers to a Connecticut cavalry unit, 1861

 And yet the human sacrifice that the war required came home to Connecticut, as it did to every state.
 Some 55,000 Connecticut men joined the Union Army, a number which represented 47% of men between the ages of 15 and 50.
 Ten percent of these men died and many more suffered horrible wounds and the lasting memories of watching family and friends perish.
 Connecticut fielded 30 regiments, as well as cavalry and artillery units.
-This included one full African American regiment, the 29th Colored Regiment, as well as the beginnings of the 3oth Colored Regiment, which was ultimately folded into the 31st Regiment United States Colored Infantry.
-The level of black participation in Connecticut regiments was astounding, considering that the 1860 Federal Census revealed only 8,726 blacks living in the state, and of them only 2,206 were men between the ages of 15 and 50 (the most likely ages for service).
-Seventy-eight percent of eligible black men enrolled in the 29th and 30th regiments.
+This included one full African American regiment, the 29th Colored Regiment, as well as the beginnings of the 30th Colored Regiment, which was ultimately folded into the 31st Regiment United States Colored Infantry.
+The level of Black participation in Connecticut regiments was astounding, considering that the 1860 Federal Census revealed only 8,726 Black people living in the state, and of them only 2,206 were men between the ages of 15 and 50 (the most likely ages for service).
+Seventy-eight percent of eligible Black men enrolled in the 29th and 30th regiments.
 Just over 15% of these men died as a result of the war.

 Connecticut Takes to the Battlefield